 When you come in for an evaluation, we will perform a thorough oral cancer screening.
-We look at the entire anatomy of the mouth, including the lips, tongue and uvula.
+At Implant & Periodontal Associates NW in Richland WA, we look at the entire anatomy of the mouth, including the lips, tongue and uvula.
 If we discover an abnormality, we will perform a biopsy.

 A biopsy involves the removal of some or all of the abnormal tissue, which we send to a pathology lab for an examination.
 If it's troublesome, we will recommend follow-up care.
 Typically, biopsies will identify oral cancer as well as non-cancerous mouth sores.